shivakumar159/DataBase.sql/README.md

 Hotels deal with a lot of data everyday of the year.
 When you try to manage all of it manually, things gets problems like, Duplicate entries, missing records, inconsistencies between what's on paper and what's actually happening.
 A structured database fixes most of that.

-So the implementation used standard SQL — CREATE TABLE statements to set up the schema, INSERT and UPDATE to load and maintain the data, DELETE where needed, and SELECT queries to pull information back out.
+The implementation was pretty standard SQL throughout.
+Tables were created with CREATE TABLE statements, data got loaded and updated with INSERT and UPDATE, DELETE handled anything that needed to come out, and SELECT queries pulled it all back when needed.

 **Database Design:**

-The database was built around five tables: Customers, Rooms, Bookings, Payments, and Staff.
-An Entity Relationship Diagram mapped out how they connect before any actual code was written.
+Before writing a single line of SQL, the structure got mapped out in an Entity Relationship Diagram.
+Five tables: Customers, Rooms, Bookings, Payments, and Staff.
+Getting that diagram right first saved a lot of backtracking later.

 Each table handles a specific detals of the hotel's data.
 Customers holds guest names and contact details.
-Rooms covers the physical inventory room number, type, which floor it's on, and the cost per night.
-Bookings is where those two meet, linking a guest to a specific room for a specific stay.
-Payments attaches to a booking and records what was actually charged, and Staff keeps employee records separate from the rest.
+Rooms handles the physical inventory side of things — room number, type, floor, nightly rate.
+Bookings is where those two come together, tying a specific guest to a specific room for a specific stay.
+Payments hooks into Bookings and records what was actually charged.
+Staff sits off on its own, keeping employee records separate from the guest-facing stuff.

-Every table has a primary key so records stay uniquely identifiable.
-Foreign keys to connect the tables together, which is what lets the system pull a booking and know exactly which customer and which room it belongs to without duplicating that information everywhere.
+Every table has a primary key, which is what keeps individual records uniquely identifiable.
+Foreign keys handle the connections between tables.
+So when you pull a booking record, the system already knows which customer and which room it belongs to — no need to store that information twice.

 **Implementation:**